TheDreamed/RemoteSensing/README.md

 7. **Download Ship Report:**
    - Click "Save to CSV" to save the current data to a CSV file.

+8. **GCP API Key:**
+   - In line 297 of the HTML file, input your own Google Cloud Platform (GCP) API key to enable the satellite imagery features.

 ## License